 Questions about global warming have shifted into a general debate about climate change.
 Clearly, this ongoing dispute is not yet even close to being resolved.
 This essay examines how and why this prolonged controversy is so very difficult to resolve despite the input of many professional scientists; the previous article in this series provided a general background for controversies involving scientists (see Part I at: ).
 What is global warming?
-In a nutshell, global warming is a worldwide increase in ambient temperature.
-For those wanting more information about global warming and climate change there are very many materials available on the internet.
-The standard very official concept about global warming.
+Why acupuncture is giving sceptics the needle.
+You can't get crystal healing on the NHS.

+The Department of Health doesn't fund faith healing.
+And most doctors believe magnets are best stuck on fridges, not patients.
+Log In.
+Photo It’s bad enough that expertise is under attack these days from populist political movements that dismiss specialist opinion as just another establishment ruse.
 But lately expertise is being criticized from another direction, too — from would-be defenders of science.
 Consider the recent controversy over flossing.
 In August, a widely read Associated Press report suggested that, contrary to the advice of dentists everywhere, flossing didn’t necessarily foster good oral health.
 The report looked at 25 studies that had generally compared toothbrushing and flossing with toothbrushing alone and concluded that the evidence for the benefits of flossing was weak.
 In response, the Department of Health and Human services, the American Dental Association and the Academy of General reaffirmed the importance of interdental cleaning.

 Does SCIENCE = TRUTH?
 (Nietzsche) - 8-Bit Philosophy.
 Philosophy v science: which can answer the big questions of life?
 Julian Baggini No one who has understood even a fraction of what science has told us about the universe can fail to be in awe of both the cosmos and of science.
 When physics is compared with the humanities and social sciences, it is easy for the scientists to feel smug and the rest of us to feel somewhat envious.
 Does Science Suffer Internal Language Limits?
 1. A science fiction film about alien languages hints at what real science’s languages tend to alienate.
 Many scientific “truths” are, in fact, false — Quartz.
 In 2005, John Ioannidis, a professor of medicine at Stanford University, published a paper, “Why most published research findings are false,” mathematically showing that a huge number of published papers must be incorrect.

 He also looked at a number of well-regarded medical research findings, and found that, of 34 that had been retested, 41% had been contradicted or found to be significantly exaggerated.
 Since then, researchers in several scientific areas have consistently struggled to reproduce major results of prominent studies.
 By some estimates, at least 51%—and as much as 89%—of published papers are based on studies and experiments showing results that cannot be reproduced.
 Researchers have recreated prominent studies from several scientific fields and come up with wildly different results.